shelbourn/FreeCodeCamp_Challenges/README.md

 ### Day 42 (08/08/2016)
 * Continued working on my Portfolio Version 2
-* Successfully figured out a way to vertically center elements within a Bootstrap section
-* Successfully figured out a way to vertically center columns within a row in Bootstrap
-* Completed 'Bio' section with the exception of the content.
-Currently it has placeholder text
+* Continued designing the layout for the 'Projects' or 'My Work' section of the page
+* Close to completely the visual layout in Photoshop.
-* Hours Completed: 3
+* Hours Completed: 2

 ### Day 43 (08/09/2016)
 * Continued working on my Portfolio Version 2